Updated: November 7, 2022

 Where can I find technology to manage my business contracts?

 Once you have your preliminary list, there are wealth of online tools that can help you research keywords and expand the list.
 Here are a few we love:

-Google Keyword Planner.
-Google’s planner provides keyword search volume, competitive information, and suggestions to Google Ads advertisers.
-You can gain access to the tool by creating a Google Ads account (even if you don’t launch any ads).
+The keyword planner provides keyword search volume, competitive information and suggestions to advertisers.
+You can gain access to the tool by first creating an account (even if you don’t launch any ads).
+Next, when performing your company’s Google Ads setup, make sure to use Expert Mode.
+If you keep it in the default, Smart Mode, you won’t be able to access the keyword planner tool.
 Some of the data is quite granular and includes estimated CPCs and level of competition for each keyword.

 Sample of results from Google’s keyword planner for the term “industrial cleaning services”

-- Third party tools.
-A few of our favorites include SEMRush, Wordstream, and this tool which provides some limited free data for multiple websites and platforms including Google, YouTube, Amazon, and Instagram (among others).
+A few of our favorites include Semrush, WordStream, and this keyword tool that provides some limited free data for multiple websites and platforms including GSE, YouTube, Amazon, and Instagram (among others).
+Although designed for SEO, you can find keywords other tools miss by using Keyword Studio.
 Most of these tools get their keyword estimates from Google, but some have aggregated their own internal data to help inform the results.